Help us save nature at places like this. From £3 a month.

 The reserve, car park, footpaths and hides are open at all times.
-From October to March, the visitor centre and toilets are open from 10 am to 4 pm daily (except for Christmas Day).
-From April to September the visitor centre and toilets are open from 10 am to 4 pm weekdays and 10 am to 5 pm at weekends.
+From November to February, the visitor centre and toilets are open from 9.30 am to 4 pm daily (except for Christmas Day).
+From March to October the visitor centre and toilets are open from 9.30 am to 4 pm weekdays, and 9.30 am to 5 pm at weekends and bank holidays.

 Access to the reserve, the hides and the visitor centre is free and there is no charge for parking, but we'd love it if you made a donation to help us continue our work here.

 Large numbers of waders and ducks can be seen from the visitor centre, hides and paths.